mlcommons/GaNDLF/docs/getting_started.md

 ## Segmentation
 ### Segmentation using 3D Radiology Images

-1. Download and extract the [sample data](#sample-data) as described above.
-Or use your own.
+1. Download and extract the sample data as described in the [sample data](#sample-data) as described above.
+Alternatively, you can use your own data.
 2. [Construct the main data file](https://mlcommons.github.io/GaNDLF/usage#constructing-the-data-csv) that will be used for the entire computation cycle.
-For the sample data for this task, the base location is `${GANDLF_DATA}/3d_rad_segmentation`, and it will be referred to as `${GANDLF_DATA_3DRAD}` in the rest of the document, and the CSV should look like this:
+For the sample data for this task, the base location is `${GANDLF_DATA}/3d_rad_segmentation`, and it will be referred to as `${GANDLF_DATA_3DRAD}` in the rest of the document.
+Furthermore, the CSV should look like the example below:

     ```csv
     SubjectID,Channel_0,Label